 - Pet - everyone needs a furry friend?

 - Medical emergency - it’s always good to plan ahead.

-At Beforepay, we’re here to make budgeting fun and hope you look forward to managing your money every month.
-We know that budgeting, tracking expenses and saving will look different for everyone, but as long as you follow our five easy steps you should be able to find the right budgeting rhythm for you.
+At Beforepay, we’re here to make budgeting fun and take the stress out of managing your finances.
+We know that budgeting, tracking your expenses, and saving will look different for everyone, but as long as you follow our easy steps you'll be able to find the right budgeting rhythm for you.

 Don’t forget, you can also download the Beforepay app to unlock our budgeting and spending tools designed to help you stay on track with your finances.

 Disclaimer: Beforepay Group Ltd, ABN: 63 6933 925 505.
 Beforepay allows eligible customers to access their pay and provides budgeting tools.
 Beforepay does not provide financial products, financial advice or credit products.
 The views provided in this article include factual information and the personal opinions of relevant Beforepay staff and do not constitute financial advice.
-Please read our Terms of Service and the Terms and Conditions of our Pay Advance carefully before deciding whether to use any of our services.
+Please read the Terms of Service of our Pay Advance carefully before deciding whether to use any of our services.